The Gansu/Xinjiang border is the edge of the world.

 And so, dipping my bing in the bowl of warm soup, I chuckled as I imagined myself 傅朝瑞, forgetful textile merchant with a grouchy camel, a voracious appetite, and a penchant for losing valuables.

 Really, if it weren’t for the rest of my caravan, I’d still be stranded in the capital, conned out of my money by that mustachioed outlander with the accent.

 Stomach adequately filled, I readied the camels while the others finished eating.
 No more than ten minutes later, we were off.
 We stopped briefly at the storehouse [header picture above] to stock up on supplies and water our mounts.
 Passing by the watchtower [Tile 1 below] — especially lively this mid-morning — we traveled along the length of The Wall [Tile 2] until we left that behind as well.

 Only the open road lay before us now [Tile 3]; a cold northerly wind whipped across our path.
 Around sundown we stepped off the flat earth into infinity…

 What seems like years later I visited Mogao Caves.

 In these caves a million bodhisattvas sat waiting for me: smiling bodhisattvas, crying bodhisattvas, stern, contemplative, cheerful.
 Altogether, the complex contains hundreds of caves filled with flying spirits laughing and playing Chinese lutes behind their backs.

-Most astounding is Cave 96 (originally a 4-tiered wooden structure, but later increased to 9 to fully protect the sculpture inside) which houses the enormous Maitreya Buddha statue, standing at 35.5m tall.
+Most astounding is Cave 96 (originally a 4-tiered wooden structure, but later increased to 9 tiers to fully protect the sculpture inside) which houses the enormous Maitreya Buddha statue, standing at 35.5m tall.

 Here’s a look from the outside: